First moon samples in over 40 years may alter lunar history

-In late 2020, a Chinese space capsule delivered fresh moon samples to Earth for the first time in about four decades, and these precious lunar rocks just revealed a new detail about our planet's glowing companion: Its volcanoes were alive and active considerably longer than scientists thought.
+Late last year, a Chinese space capsule delivered fresh moon samples to Earth for the first time in about four decades, and these precious lunar rocks just revealed a new detail about our planet's glowing companion.
+Its volcanoes were alive and active considerably longer than scientists thought.

 "All our experience tells us that the moon should be cold and dead 2 billion years ago.
 But it is not, and the question is, 'Why?'" said Alexander Nemchin, a professor of Geology at Australia's Curtin University and author of the analysis published Thursday in the journal Science.